-i’ve always had a dressing table in my bedroom previously, so why i initially felt i didn’t need one in my new flat i’m not quite sure. while my daily beauty routine is actually fairly quick and minimal (my skin is terrible, so plastering it in too many layers is both detrimental and often makes it look far worse anyway), so i’d simply assembled my key daily essentials on a shelf of my tall billy bookcase (now relegated, rather usefully, to the flat’s utility closet) at eye level, so i could fit my small moebe black wire mirror alongside. and to be honest, that worked fine for the most part, but i did find myself missing the daily ritual of actually sitting down first thing in the morning and applying my make-up in a more leisurely, considered fashion than you do when standing up at a bookcase, almost as if you’re on-the-go and just applying a quick touch-up. ditto in the evening; sitting down in my bedroom sanctuary and taking time to remove my make-up, focus on my skin and apply my nightly oils helps this process become a far more effective part of my bedtime wind-down routine.
+And, to be honest, that worked fine for the most part, but I did find myself missing the daily ritual of actually sitting down first thing in the morning and applying my make-up in a more leisurely, considered fashion than you do when standing up at a bookcase, almost as if you’re on-the-go and just applying a quick touch-up.
+Ditto in the evening; sitting down in my bedroom sanctuary and taking time to remove my make-up, focus on my skin and apply my nightly oils helps this process become a far more effective part of my bedtime wind-down routine.

-of course, finding the right dressing table was always going to be a little bit of a mission, since my personal style is for much cleaner, minimal furniture than traditional vanity units usually adopt. in the end, i realised that i was far more likely to be served a suitable option searching for ‘home office desks’ than i was ‘dressing tables’, and almost immediately hit upon the celine desk* by nazanin kamali for case furniture. not only was it the perfect solution for my pared-down-yet-still-feminine design requirements, it also partnered beautifully with my new nanna ditzel trinidad chair* from fredericia, which i knew i wanted to serve as my pampering seat of choice!
+In the end, I realised that I was far more likely to be served a suitable option searching for ‘home office desks’ than I was ‘dressing tables’, and almost immediately hit upon the Celine desk** by Nazanin Kamali for Case Furniture.
+Not only was it the perfect solution for my pared-down-yet-still-feminine design requirements, it also partnered beautifully with my new Nanna Ditzel Trinidad chair** from Fredericia, which I knew I wanted to serve as my pampering seat of choice!

-these two new design pieces have definitely provided a wonderful extension to my bedroom and helped give the room a purpose beyond the ‘sleep sanctuary’ i’d initially conceived, whilst maintaining the harmonious balance of the space. i’ve still got a few more additions to make in the room; for example, this area needs a rug to help pull things together and sadly the one i’d previously had in the space is a little too large and thick-piled to sit comfortably under the front two legs of my dressing table and have it remain stable!
+I’ve still got a few more additions to make in the room; for example, this area needs a rug to help pull things together and sadly the one I’d previously had in the space is a little too large and thick-piled to sit comfortably under the front two legs of my dressing table and have it remain stable!

-a number of items in this post have been gifted to me by their respective brands and denoted with an asterisk. all imagery, thoughts and opinions are, as always, my own.
+Some items in this post have been gifted.
+All thoughts and opinions are, as always, my own.
+All photography © Kate Baxter.